Haya-2/WashingMachine/README.md

 ### Current Limitations

-- **Login Feature**: The login functionality should be fully operational.
-There is still some error cases that hasn't been tested.
-There are buttons to navigate for now, so everything is accessible.
 - **Button Functionality**: "Daily repport" isn't implemented.
 This should have been a json of all the mouvement for the machines, so the manager can use this to ensure residents will pay for the machine.
 Some Resident Side button doesn't work.

 ## Setup Instructions